Wizek/hs-di/README.md

   `let (statement, (sentence, _)) = statementT in statement (sentence nounMock)`
   (translated from `$(assemble $ override "noun" "nounMock" $ statementD)`)

-See more advanced example below.
+See a more advanced example below.

 ## To try